 - In a big bowl add besan, sooji, hing, salt and sugar.
 You can store this mix in an airtight container and when ready mix in the ingredients mentioned under - "wet ingredients".

-- De -seed green chilies.
-Using a motor pestle pound chilies and ginger....
+- De-seed green chilies.
+Using a motor pestle pound chilies and ginger to a fine paste.